hyperledger/identus-cloud-agent/docs/guides/linting.md

 *Change detail*

-Add option `postgres-invalid-create-option` to the linter argument due to linter not recognizing CREATE POLCIY statement that is used in RLS
+Add option `postgres-invalid-create-option` to the linter argument due to linter not recognizing CREATE POLICY statement that is used in RLS

+---

+Date Added: 2023-08-29

+Author: Benjamin Voiturier

+Date Actioned: 2023-08-29

+Linter - Current Status: Enabled

+Linter - Suggested Change:  Customise

+*Change detail*

+Add option `postgres-invalid-drop-option` to the linter argument due to linter not recognizing DROP POLICY statement that is used in RLS

 ---